mel-splunk/built-in-dashboards/README.md

 }
 ```

-You can then cut and paste the `signalfx_dashboard` section to your *real* working directory and comment out all the other lines and begin a process that looks like this:
+You can then cut and paste the `signalfx_dashboard` section to your *real* working directory.
+(Or maybe just the `chart` bits since it's better to `terraform import` the dashboard separately to get it's other parts)

+ Comment out all the other lines and begin a process that looks like this:

 ```
 # copy the terraform import line